|

 Craddock Graduate of Southern Highlands School, Sao Hill, Nr.
 Iringa, Tanganyika.
 1950-1954, which he attended as a boarder with his sister, who is currently resident in Perth, West Australia.
 Now living in Santa Barbara, California, USA.
 Born Woking, UK, 1942.
 Both father and grandfather worked for the East African government.
 After one year in Mufindi working for the Tanganyika Tea Company, Dr. Craddock was for many years Chief Surgeon for the Colonial Medical Service in Tabora, Central Province, eventually moving to Kano, Nigeria to finish his career with the (then) Colonial Medical Service.
 Dr.Craddock and my younger brother drove across Africa from Tabora in a Peugeot 203 to the new posting.
 George Craddock (grandfather) was taxation adviser to the East African High Commission in Nairobi post World War II, having been seconded from the U.K. Civil Service after a similar stint in Egypt.

-Thanks to Nigel Butterfield and Alan Thompson for many of the magazines, and to Jace Barbour for the scanning.
+Thanks to Nigel Butterfield, and Alan Thompson for many of the magazines, also to Jeff Carr, and to Jace Barbour for the scanning.

 |